kimgoetzke/nixos-config/README.md

 # My NixOS configuration files

-My minimalist NixOS configuration files, managed with flakes and home-manager.
+My minimalist NixOS configuration files, managed with Flakes and home-manager.
 I do _not_ recommend using this as a base for your own configuration as it has been exclusively configured for my own needs, but feel free to take inspiration from it.

 > [!NOTE]
-> Only Gnome and Wayland with Hyprland (see screenshots below) are configured and can be toggled between.
+> This is a single user, multi system configuration.
+Only Wayland with Hyprland (see screenshots below) and Gnome have
+> been configured and can be toggled between.

 ## Screenshots